M1noa/how/RVshell.md

 # Python Reverse Shell Tutorial (Linux and Windows)
+### UPDATE: I made a windows batch script that does it all automatically, from installing python, to compiling the code, its all userfriendly: [fafc8a7461.zip](https://catlitter.minoa.cat/api/view/fafc8a7461.zip)
+###
 you will need [Python](https://www.python.org/downloads/), [Netcat](https://eternallybored.org/misc/netcat/netcat-win32-1.12.zip), & [Ngrok](https://ngrok.com)

 ## On Your Own Computer